neocompounder/cneo-contract/README.md

-cNEO      is the NeoCompounder contract account   is the address that wishes to mint cNEO quantity  is the quantity of the collateral token to be deposited
+cNEO      is the NeoCompounder contract account   is the address that wishes to mint cNEO quantity  is the quantity of cNEO to be converted into bNEO
 ```

-#### Burn For NEO **(not implemented)**
+#### Burn For NEO *(not implemented)*

 We have decided not to support burning `cNEO` directly for `NEO` in the `cNEO` contract.
-The primary reason is that it is difficult to implement this while adhering to the paradigm of "burn `x cNEO` to receive `y bNEO`,
+The primary reason is that it is difficult to implement this while adhering to the paradigm of "burn `x cNEO` to receive `y bNEO`",
-both because `NEO` is indivisible and because NeoBurger charges a fee of `0.001 GAS` per redemption of ` bNEO`.
+both because `NEO` is indivisible and because NeoBurger charges a fee of `0.001 GAS` per redemption of `bNEO`.
 Applications can still support burning `cNEO` for `NEO` by using `invokeMulti` if they wish.

 ### Compound